-The Center for International Programs is supported by Dean of International Programs, the Director of the American English Group, the Director of International Admissions and International Student Advisors.
+The Center for International Programs is supported by Dean of International Student Services, the Director of the American English Group, the Director of International Admissions and International Student Advisors.
 The advisors are available to assist students with their academic and social needs and interests and to counsel students on immigration matters.
-The office staff works together with International Student Cultural Organization, (ISCO) a social club promoting multicultural awareness on campus, and other international student organizations.
+The office staff works together with several international student organizations to promote multicultural awareness on campus.